Henry Darger: Legacy

 Darger's writings are less well-known than his illustrations.
-They have never been published beyond brief excerpts, and their enormous length and idiosyncratic style has deterred extensive literary analysis.
-As of 2015, a project existed to publish a 1,500 page excerpt from The Realms of the Unreal.
+They have never been published beyond brief excerpts, and their enormous length and idiosyncratic style have deterred extensive literary analysis.
+As of 2015, a project existed to publish a 1,500-page excerpt from The Realms of the Unreal.

 Auction prices for Darger's work rose steadily after his discovery due to the growing popularity of outsider art.
 In 1989, one of his watercolors auctioned for 50,000 franc, while a larger panorama reached 500,000 euro in 2014.

-In 2001, the singer-songwriter Natalie Merchant released a song about Darger on her album Motherland.
+In 2001, the singer-songwriter Natalie Merchant released a song about Darger titled Henry Darger on her album Motherland.
 Darger was the subject of a 2004 documentary by Jessica Yu entitled In the Realms of the Unreal, which features interviews with his neighbors and Kiyoko Lerner.
 His work has influenced artists such as the sculptor Grayson Perry (who described him as his favorite artist), the fashion designer Anna Sui, and the poet John Ashbery, whose poem Girls on the Run was directly inspired by Darger.
-Some of multimedia artist Paul Chan's early works are directly based off Darger, including a 2003 animated piece projected onto a long panorama, intended as a modern interpretation of the work of Darger and utopian Charles Fourier.
-The Vivian sisters are the namesake for the rock band Vivian Girls.
+Some of multimedia artist Paul Chan's early works are directly based on Darger, including a 2003 animated piece projected onto a long panorama, intended as a modern interpretation of the work of Darger and utopian Charles Fourier.